MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-intercompany-invoicing.md

      11. Select **Use match**, select the vendor group, and then save the record.
      12. In the vendor record, select **General** > **Set up** > **Intercompany**.
      13. On the **Trading relationship** tab, set **Active** to **Yes**.
-     14. Select the vendor company **GBPM** and in **My account record**, select the customer record that you created earlier in the procedure.
+     14. Set cCustomer company field to **GBPM** and in **My account record**, select the customer record that you created earlier in the procedure.

 3. **Configure intercompany settings in Project management and accounting parameters**.